 Following are some of the most common ways to check and optimize the crawl budget of your website:

 - Dead-end pages: It is very important that your website has multiple internal and external links on all of its pages.
 If there are no links on a web page, it is called a dead-end page or an orphan page.
 This means that Google will de-index the page as it takes the crawlers a lot of time to discover such orphan pages on SERP.

 - No plagiarism: Not just Google, but all of the search engine providers will de-index your website if they find duplicate content or a high amount of plagiarism on your website against another.
 Hence, it is extremely vital to keep plagiarism as minimal as possible as it has a huge effect on your crawl budget and crawl rate.

-- Link authority: If you have a brand or a website that is popular and that ranks high, it means that you have a higher link authority.
-With higher link authority, it is very easy to garner the attention of the crawlers and help your website rank even better.
+- Link authority: If you have a brand or a website that is popular and ranks high, it means that you have a higher link authority with which it is very easy to garner the attention of the crawlers and help your website rank even better.